kaliop/twig-express/README.md

     twigexpress.phar
 ```

-If you don’t care about the test and info files, you can remove them, keeping only this:
+If you don’t care about the demo and read-me, you can keep these only:

 ```
 myproject/